PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 No real-model conversion was run because only the destination of existing two-counter results changed.

+## Primary generic final reconciliation characterization

+The next primary family contains mixed-singleton Concat, placeholder/binary-adapter, and SE/FC/Gather reconciliation.
+Each selected result is an unconsumed two-counter zero default followed by a guarded `_reconcile_static_tensor_shapes(model_ir, include_mutation_count=True)` call.

+The placeholder boundary also has a separate `_final_placeholder_matmul_static_shape_stats` result that is consumed to decide whether binary adapters require a second reconciliation.
+That consumed result is explicitly excluded from migration and protected by the new contract.

+The characterization fixes the three selected targets, source order, zero schema, owner arguments, keyword arguments, absence of consumers, and continued load of the placeholder-MatMul result.
+A strict expected failure requires three stable `shape_reconciliation.primary.final_*` records without changing the consumed value or any guard.
+No production source changed.

+Validation completed sequentially under core-only `uv`:

+- dedicated family contract: `1 passed, 1 xfailed in 0.17s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+The sole expected failure is the intentionally unimplemented bounded-store migration.

 ## Fallback static-shape phase-result implementation

 The seven characterized fallback reconciliation results now record directly